This is a growing tree of acronyms and information and we will be adding to it frequently.

 Green Building: Any building – hotel, school, house – that creates a positive impact on the environment with its design and construction and subsequent operations.
 There is no global standard but there is the World Green Building Council, which supports its members to help them create green buildings suited to the environment they are in.

-Greenwashing: A term used when companies suggest they are greener than they are to sell their products.
+Greenwashing: A term used when companies suggest they are greener than they are to sell its products.

 Green Key: Another award for environmental standards – this one is a “voluntary eco-label awarded to more than 3,600 hotels and other establishments in 60 countries.”
 The other establishments include campsites, hostels, restaurants and conference centres.
 Operated by the Foundation of Environmental Education.